Sanket-Deb/movies-gpt/README.md

 - BugFix: If the yse is not logged in redirect browse to login page and vice versa
 - Unsubscribed to the onAuthStateChange callback
 - Add hardcoded values to constants.js
+- Register TMDB API and create an app and get access token
+- Get data from TMDB now playing movies list API

 # Features